becodewala-youtube/200-React-Interview-Preparation-Questions-With-Answers/README.md

   return <h1>About Page</h1>;
 }
 ```

-## 37) What is the purpose of <BrowserRouter> in React Router?
-- <BrowserRouter> provides the context for managing navigation and history in a React app.
-It uses the HTML5 history API to keep the UI in sync with the URL.

-#### Example:
-- In the example above, <BrowserRouter> wraps the app to enable routing.
 ## 38) How do you manage routing for nested components?
 - Use nested <Route> elements within parent routes to define nested routing.